digbmc/dsgf-2024/logs/yuzhu.md

 Review the Chinese ritual bronzes in the Special Collections and follow up with Prof. Jie Shi and Marianne for guidance and resources.
 Draft the features that will be included in the project.

 - [ ] November 21: Learn all relevant features in Blender using online sources and by consulting Alice, Jeff, and peers.
 Select one object from the Special Collections to focus on.
-Sketch the possible placement of the object.
+Do some more research about 3D reconstruction software and how to incorporate it together with Blender in my project.
+If decide to proceed with Alicevision, set up the project.

 - [ ] January 23: Complete scanning the selected object and decide how to incorporate it into a virtual space.